Advice & Hacks

 Getting to this moment may have taken a lot of time and sleepless nights, but it represents neither your whole life nor the full range of your abilities.

-If you're feeling uncomfortable about putting these grades on your CV for future employers to see, there's plenty of other ways you can sell yourself and promote the best version of you possible.
+If you're feeling uncomfortable about putting these grades on your CV for future employers to see, there are plenty of other ways you can sell yourself and promote the best version of you possible.

 Getting involved in real life activities like volunteering for a charity or having relevant work experience are actually much more valuable attributes that employers will appreciate seeing on your C.V.
 You could talk about joining your school choir, being part of a sports event or even babysitting for your next door neighbour.